Raitou/GCNet/docs/en/net/The Payload.md

 The payload's header contains three essential values: packet _ID_, _content size_ and _compression flag_.
 Next, we will take a closer look at these.

-### ID
+### ID (_Opcode_)
 > ![](http://i.imgur.com/JJfLbND.png)

-The ID (or opcode), as the name suggests, is the packet identifier.
+The ID, as the name suggests, is the packet identifier.
 It indicates what the packet is meant for, what it is.

 For example, the packet with the ID 0x0001 is the packet in which the session keys are defined; the one with the ID 0x001C is the acknowledgement packet SHA_FILENAME_LIST, which is intended to inform the client about the files which will be verified through SHA checksum.